Evan210/GSGP_distance_and_weight/README.md

 - **distance_and_weights_TCGA_BRCA.ipynb**

-Calculate parameters using TCGA BRCA eQTL data.
+Calculate parameters using TCGA BRCA eQTL data provided by previous [research](https://doi.org/10.1016/j.cell.2012.12.034).

 eQTLs are contained in the supplementary table 2 and 3 of [this](https://doi.org/10.1016/j.cell.2012.12.034) paper.